AdobeDocs/adobe-io-events/src/pages/guides/index.md

 **Verifying the Signature**

-Once you have the public keys fetched as plain text, you can now verify the digital signatures by following the steps as below
+Once you have the public keys fetched as plain text, you can now verify the digital signatures by following the steps as below:

-- decrypt the message digest using the public key
+1. Decrypt the message digest using the public key.
-- compute the hash message digest of the event payload (available in the webhook request body) using the same hash function algorithm `rsa-sha256` used by I/O Events during signing
+2. Compute the hash message digest of the event payload (available in the webhook request body) using `rsa-sha256` hash function algorithm.
-- now validate each signature by comparing
+3. Validate each signature by comparing:
-  - the message digest computed by hashing
+   - the digest received (in step 1) after decrypting the signature using the public key.
-  - and the digest received after decrypting the signature using the public key
+   - and the message digest computed (in step 2) by hashing.
-- verify if any one of the signatures validation is successful, then the event can be considered valid
+4. If any one of the signature validation is successful, then the event is valid.

 A pictorial block diagram for the signature validation steps above that you should follow